-Before selecting a new technology solution and vendor, you must first do your due diligence.
+Before completing the system selection process, you must first do your due diligence.
 Due diligence is the gathering and analyzing of background information on a proposed business deal so you can make an informed decision about whether to go forward.

 Part of this due diligence process involves checking the references provided by the vendor.
 This is your chance to talk with association staff—people who may have similar perspectives, challenges, and goals as you—about their experience with this vendor and their solution.